 Develop your vision in a film program that goes beyond training and convention.

-The MFA Film program prepares students to create and thrive in the rapidly changing landscape of contemporary film and cinematic arts.
-Our unique multidisciplinary culture provides the ideal conditions for exploring the themes and topics you care about from many perspectives, including artist, craftsperson, and entrepreneur.
-With the mentorship of our award-winning faculty, students strengthen conceptual capabilities, refine working methods, and expand their understanding of the moving image.
+The MFA Film program prepares you to create and thrive in the rapidly changing landscape of contemporary film and cinematic arts.
+Our unique multidisciplinary culture provides the ideal conditions for exploring the themes and topics you care about from many perspectives, including artist, director, craftsperson, or entrepreneur.
+With the mentorship of our award-winning faculty, you’ll strengthen your conceptual capabilities, refine your working methods, and expand your understanding of the moving image.
 Like CCA Film on Facebook for the latest updates.